-Traditional Blockchains rely on miners, so to say computing-power-farmers that boost transactions through a synchronized peer to peer network and mine small parts of the currencies with processor power.
+Most Blockchains rely on miners and validators, so to say computing-power-farmers that boost transactions through a synchronized peer to peer network and mine small parts of the currencies with processor power.

 Its field of application is set in the IoT, as the technology for data integrity and industrial appliances.
 Furthermore pay on demand, micro-payments, and machine to machine communication like sensor technology, smart cities, adaptive systems etc.